Judith Giuliani: Early life and education

-Judi Ann Stish, was born and raised in Hazleton, Pennsylvania, a town known for its coal mining history.
-Her family is Roman Catholic of Italian descent on her father's side and Polish descent on her mother's.
+Judi Ann Stish was born and raised in Hazleton, Pennsylvania, a town known for its coal mining history.
+Her family is Roman Catholic of Italian descent on her father's side and Polish descent on her mother's side.
 The surname Stish was previously modified from Sticia.
-Her father, Donald Stish, Sr., was a circulation manager for The Philadelphia Inquirer, and her mother, Joan Ann (Ososki), is a homemaker.
-She had an older brother, Donald, Jr., who died in 2004, and has a younger sister, Cyndy.
+Her father, Donald Stish Sr., was a circulation manager for The Philadelphia Inquirer, and her mother, Joan Ann (Ososki), is a homemaker.
+She had an older brother, Donald Jr., who died in 2004, and has a younger sister, Cyndy.
 As of 2007, her parents still resided in the same home where she grew up in Hazleton.

 Stish graduated from Hazleton High School in 1972, where she participated in the Future Nurses Association, the Literary Society, the tennis and ski clubs, and the Diggers Club, a volunteer service organization.
 Interested in both the human and scientific aspects of the field, she attended a two-year nursing program, affiliated with Pennsylvania State University, at St. Luke's Hospital in Bethlehem, Pennsylvania, and graduated with a registered nurse diploma on September 1, 1974.
 She credits her decision to become a registered nurse as "one of the most practical, wonderful ones I ever made…because, aside from the science, you learn crisis management, decision making, prioritizing…"